JuliaLang/www.julialang.org/drafts/_posts/2012-02-02-shelling-out-sucks.md

 As long as the last command in a pipeline succeeds — in this case `sort` — the entire pipeline is considered a success.
 Thus, even when one or more of the earlier programs in a pipeline fails spectacularly, the last command may not, leading the shell to consider the entire pipeline to be successful.
-This is likely not, however, what you mean by success.
+This is probably not what you mean by success.

-Bash's notion of pipeline success can fortunately be made stricter with the `pipefail` option:
+Bash's notion of pipeline success can fortunately be made stricter with the `pipefail` option.
+This option causes the shell to consider a pipeline successful only if all of its commands are successful:

     irb(main):020:0> `set -o pipefail; cat /dev/nada | sort`
     cat: /dev/nada: No such file or directory